 Some parts of the regulations are relevant only to those in the healthcare field, for example, ‘safe injection guidelines’, but tattoo and body art studios are required to develop and implement exposure control plans that outline how employees will be protected.

-What is covered by OSHA BBP?
+What is covered by the OSHA Bloodborne standard for boday art??

 An exposure control plan generally includes personal protective clothing and equipment (PPE), work practice controls that reduce the risk of exposure by improving the way work tasks are performed, bloodborne pathogen training for employees, free vaccination programs, and post-exposure requirements.